Twenty years ago this past July, I arrived in Florence by train with three of my best friends from college.

 Arrival and Accommodations

-Stepping off the high-speed train from Milan, I'd arrived in Florence to a chilly rain.
+Stepping off the high-speed train from Milan, I arrived in Florence in a chilly rain.

 The queue for a taxi looked to be at least a hundred people long, and I didn't have the patience to figure out the buses.